 Giving your dog avocado can be a tricky thing to do.
 On one hand, it's filled with healthy fats and vitamins, but on the other hand, there is a danger of having an adverse reaction.
 As dog parents, we want to ensure that everything we give our dog's is safe but also provides all the necessary nutrients to maintain for them to maintain a good health.

 With avocado toast popping up in almost every restaurant we go to, you may be wondering if its safe or not, and how should I feed my dog avocado.
 Giving your dog avocado can be a tricky thing to do.
 On one hand, it's filled with healthy fats and vitamins, but on the other hand, there is a danger of having an adverse reaction.
-Which is why we have created a compressive guide exploring the benefits, and risk of feeding avocados to dogs as well as some tips on how to safely incorporate avocados to dogs diet.
+Which is why we have created a compressive guide exploring the benefits, and risk of feeding avocados to dogs and if you should incorporated into your pups diet.

 Can Dogs Eat Avocado?